jameschz/go-base/README.md

 A simple go framework for development

-> This framework could be copy to create a new project as a template.
-And you can also copy the "src/base" library to use it in your project independently.
+> This framework could be easliy copy & create a new project as a project template.
+And you can also sync the "src/base" libraries to another project by using build-in command line tools.

+## Features

+* Full Stack.
+Use Makefile as development & build command line tools, across platform support.

+* NOT only for WEB but for ALL.
+Proper framework offers the advantage of being extremely scalable.

+* Operational Friendly.
+Could be simply configured in different environments, such as local, test, release ...

+* Rich Components Support.
+Provides GDO (GO Database OOP Libs), GMO (Go MQ OOP Libs), GCACHE (Go Cache OOP Libs), and also support Etcd, Protobuf ...

+* Simple to Start.
+EASY to use, EASY to expand Libs.
+EASY to copy & create new project.
+EASY to sync codes between projects.

 ## Installing

-**Set system env**
+**Set system ENV (Linux & Mac)**

 ```
 vi ~/.bash_profile